Officials ID Long Beach Fire Captain Killed in the Line of Duty as Father of 2, Department Veteran

 Dave Rosa, 45, had also served as captain of Fire Station 10 for the last six and a half years, said Long Beach Fire Chief Mike Duree.

-He leaves behind a wife and two children.
+He leaves behind a wife and two sons — ages 16 and 25.

 "This is a tough day," Duree said, pausing tearing up.
 "It's a tough day."

-Rosa's children, now older, had grown close to others in the department during their father's nearly two-decade career, said Jake Heflin, a spokesperson for the Fire Department.
+Rosa's children had grown close to others in the department during their father's nearly two-decade career, said Jake Heflin, a spokesperson for the Fire Department.

 “These young adults have grown up around the firehouse, so this is obviously this is a very difficult situation and time for all of us,” he told KTLA.